mattdangerw/keras-text-generation/README.md

 There are two invokable scripts, `train.py` and `sample.py`, which should be run in succession.
 Each operates on a data directory whose contents are as follows:

 - **input.txt**, input text corpora.
 Required by `train.py`
 - **model.h5**, keras model weights.
 Created by `train.py` and required by `sample.py`
 - **model.pkl**, model metadata.
 Created by `train.py` and required by `sample.py`

+The `input.txt` file should contain whatever texts you would like to train the RNN on, concatenated into a single file.
+The text processing is by default newline aware, so if you files contain hard wrapped prose, you may want to remove the wrapping newlines.

+There are two main modes to process the input--a character-level model and a word-level model.
+Under the character level model, we will simply lowercase the input text and feed it into the RNN character by character.
+Under the word level model, the input text will be split into individual word tokens and each token will be given a separate value before being fed into the RNN.
+Word will be tokenized roughly following the Penn Treebank approach.
+By default we will hueristically attempt to "detokenize" the text after sampling, but this can be disabled.

 ### train.py

  - **--data-dir**, type=string, default=data/tinyshakespeare.
-The data
+The data directory
-   directory containing an `input.txt` file.
-The text file should contain whatever texts you would like to train the RNN on, concatenated into a single file.
-Both the character and word models are by default newline aware, so if you files contain hard wrapped prose, you may want to remove the wrapping newlines.
+   containing an `input.txt` file.
  - **--word-tokens**, type=flag.
-Whether to model the RNN at word level or character level.
-Under the character level model, we will simply lowercase the input text and feed it into the RNN character by character.
-Under the word level model, the input text will be split into individual word tokens and each token will be given a separate value before being fed into the RNN.
-The text will be split into words roughly following the Penn Treebank approach for word tokenization.
+Whether to model the RNN at a word level or a a character level.
  - **--pristine-input**, type=flag.
-Do not lowercase the text corpora before feeding it into the RNN.
-In the case of the word level model, do not attempt fancy tokenization and just use the `split` function.
-You could use this if you would like to use a different tokenizer as a preprocessing step.
+For character models, do not lowercase the text corpora before feeding it into the RNN.
+For word models, do not attempt fancy tokenization.
+You can pass this this to use your own tokenizer as a preprocessing step.
 Implies `--pristine-output`.
  - **--pristine-output**, type=flag.
-By default under the word level model we call a function which heuristically tries to "detokenize" the RNN output into regular English.
-If you don't want that pass this flag.
-Does not affect the character level model.
+For word models, do not attempt to "detokenize" the output.
  - **--embedding-size**, type=int, default=64.
 Size of the embedding layer.
    This can be much lower when using the character level model, and bigger under the word level model.